Montserrat from Barcelona

 In most cases, the best way to visit Montserrat comes down to this: independent travelers usually prefer the train, while those looking for a stress-free experience tend to choose a guided tour.

-Tot Montserrat Card – All-in-one transport option from Barcelona
+Tot Montserrat Card – All-in-one transport option from Barcelona to Montserrat Day Trip

 It includes roundtrip transport from Barcelona, access to the mountain via rack railway or cable car, and optional extras such as the funiculars for panoramic views.
 Depending on the package, it can also include entry to the Basilica, the Black Madonna, the choir, or even lunch.
+Learn more about the best combined transport tickets to Montserrat Monastery from Barcelona

 Rack railway or cable car which one should you choose?